arm-developer-tools/windowsperf-vs-extension/README.md

 ### Setting up the wperf path

-In order to set the path to the wperf executable, go to `Tools -> Options -> Windows Perf -> Wperf Path` and set the **absolute** path to the `wperf.exe` executable and then click save.
+In order to set the path to the `wperf` executable, go to `Tools -> Options -> Windows Perf -> Wperf Path` and set the **absolute** path to the `wperf.exe` executable and then on the **Validate** button.
+If all is well, you should see the version of `wperf.exe` as well as `wperf-driver`.
+If not, you will see an error message.
+PS: as long as this step has not been fulfilled, the extension will not work.

 ![Update settings tutorial](doc/resources/update-settings.gif)